Markus2409/LB2_project_Group_3/README.md

 Repository: [Feature_Selection](./Feature_Selection)

-The SVM (support Vector Machine) algorithm was trained using a Feature extraction adn selection procedure, taking into account several characteristics of the proteins dataset.
+The SVM (support Vector Machine) algorithm was trained using a Feature extraction and selection procedure, taking into account several characteristics of the proteins dataset.
 It was implemented using Random Forest and SVM training optimized by 5 fold cross validation.
 Results show strong and consistent predictive performance, with average MCC scores between 0.84 and 0.88 across all folds.

 ## Performance Summary